 What Is a Web Design Questionnaire?

-Formally, this is a list of questions with information describing the client’s vision of the site, the results the client would like to achieve, and the designer’s possibilities.
-In fact, it is a client-designer interaction tool effective for marketing and management purposes.
-The web design questionnaire is a double-edged sword that filters unsuitable designers and clients.
+A web design client questionnaire is survey web developers use to gain information describing the client’s vision of the site and the client’s desired results.
+It is a client-designer interaction tool effective for marketing and management purposes and a double-edged sword that filters unsuitable designers and clients.

 Web design questionnaires have the following benefits.

 - time-saving by identifying the main theses, helpful information, clients’ needs, and preferable designs;

 - simplified assessment of the scope of work, timing, cost, etc.;

 - decreasing the number of edits and possible disputes;